 Los Angeles is a sports-centric city (hello, recent slew of championships!) which is probably why we have so many world-class kids' sports classes.
-And lucky us, since the weather is so mild, many sports classes can be taken year-round.
+And since the weather is so mild, many sports classes can be enjoyed year-round.
 From summer sports that are iconically associated with LA like surfing and volleyball to traditional team sports like soccer, baseball, and basketball, there are sports activities for every kid!
-Whether your child is a toddler or teen, and thrives on the comradery of team sports or is more drawn to activities like karate or gymnastics, you can find great sports classes in Los Angeles to fit their passion.
+Whether your child is a toddler or teen, and thrives on the comradery of team sports or is more drawn to activities like karate or gymnastics, you can find great sports classes in Los Angeles to fit everyone's passion.

 Did you know you can now book classes and more activities directly from the Mommy Poppins calendar?
 Find events with the "book it" button or filter for classes for simple registration in just a few clicks.
 Here are some of our picks for virtual and local LA classes available now!

 Everyone's first sports class is soccer, right?
 Photo by Matt Matasci

 Choose from a variety of kids' soccer classes at Euro Soccer USA, including a 12-week fall class, and a 4-week summer class—or if you're not sure about making that kind of commitment, there are Saturday and Sunday drop-in classes.
 The classes are divided by age.

 2. Galaxy Juniors — Torrance